 The renewable energy production and storage features, described below, make it possible to safely operate the Green Explorer (GE) Vessels for prolonged periods at sea or at anchor in the world’s most remote, challenging and beautiful areas, while the owner, guests and crew enjoy the full regiment of all modern creature comforts – without having to burn any fuel.

 Heavy Energy Demands

 In “the good old days”, all sailing ships were “zero-emission” – apart from whatever was burned for heating, cooking and lighting purposes.
 But that was before the arrival of auxiliary engines, electric heating and cooling, electric lighting, radar, sonar, electronic communications, electric/hydraulic steering, computers and entertainment systems, fridges and freezers, bow thrusters, hydraulics, automated sail handling, water desalination, waste water treatment, electric pumps, anchor winches, pressurised freshwater systems, jacuzzi and abundant hot water – all pretty much standard equipment on modern super yachts.
 How then do we manage to sail – and take full advantage of all this equipment on board the GE vessels, operating in some of the world’s most remote and interesting areas – without having to burn any fuel – fossil or otherwise?

 Propelled by the Wind

 It is not uncommon for a mid-sized, private motor super yacht to burn 1000 liters of fuel – and the biggest and fastest will burn up to 18.000 liters – per HOUR… Around 85% of the world’s super yachts are motor yachts, unable to move without burning vast amounts of fuel.
 In contrast, for most of the time at sea, the GE vessels move under direct wind power.
-1020sqm of downwind sails and 440sqm of upwind sails will ensure speeds of up to 14 knots.
+1020sqm of downwind sails and 440sqm of upwind sails will ensure speeds of up to 14 knots “in a good breeze”.
 The sails also dampen the movements of the vessels in heavy seas.
-Sail handling is fully automated with manual backup systems.
+Sail handling is fully automated with both electric and manual backup systems.